Modifications for students with Down syndrome

 Include plenty of visuals

 Students with Down syndrome tend to be visual learners.
 Add supplementary images to handouts when you can.
 It is especially important to break up long blocks of texts or diagram complex descriptions.
-Consider investing in some colourful charts to put up in the room and play videos with closed captions to reinforce content.
+Consider investing in some colorful charts to put up in the room and play videos with closed captions to reinforce content.
 Textual input enhancement can also be especially effective for a visual learner.
 Use bolding, underlining, bright colors and other formatting to call attention to important points and help with noticing and uptake of new information.
 In teaching material with advanced vocabulary, you may consider glossing difficult words with small images or graphics in the margins.

 A student with Down syndrome can be successful in a mainstream education system